-Our team of data experts will guide you in how to become GDPR compliant – and even turn the new legislation into a competitive advantage.
+Our team of data experts can guide you in how to become GDPR compliant – and even turn the new legislation into a competitive advantage.
 Our GDPR compliance services include data flow mapping, data inventory and technical inventory; we’ll help you streamline internal organisational processes and identify key components for your privacy and retention policies.

 • What is GDPR exactly?